nasiriubat/chrome-extensions/README.md

 ## 2. Open Chrome Extensions Page

 1. Open **Google Chrome** (or any Chromium-based browser that supports extensions).
-2. In the address bar, go to:
+2. In the address bar, go to: Open Chrome and navigate to `chrome://extensions/`
 3. In the top-right corner, enable **Developer mode**
 (toggle the switch so it turns on).